 Why Should You Consider Getting Stuff Done?

-By 2020, some of the most in demand skills will be critical thinking, creativity and co-ordinating with others, according to data from The World Economic Forum.
-Getting Stuff Done helps improve these three important skills.
+According to data from the World Economic Forum, some of the most in demand skills are critical thinking, creativity and co-ordinating with others.
+Getting Stuff Done helps you improve these three important skills, and more.

 How effective are you and your team at getting things done at work?
 Are you getting the right things done?
 We are very good at being busy, not always so good at getting urgent projects completed on time or attending to projects that could make a huge difference to our business.
 At times we find it difficult to prioritise goals and sustain our energy and focus on the tasks that will achieve those goals.
 We often don’t make our tasks visible to each other which can lead to a lack of accountability and responsibility for getting things done.